awsdocs/amazon-api-gateway-developer-guide/doc_source/http-api-custom-domain-names.md

  ACM makes it straightforward to set up and use a custom domain name for an API\.
 You create a certificate for the given domain name \(or import a certificate\), set up the domain name in API Gateway with the ARN of the certificate provided by ACM, and map a base path under the custom domain name to a deployed stage of the API\.
 With certificates issued by ACM, you do not have to worry about exposing any sensitive certificate details, such as the private key\.

-For details on setting up a custom domain name, see [Getting Certificates Ready in AWS Certificate Manager](how-to-custom-domains-prerequisites.md) and [Setting Up a Regional Custom Domain Name in API Gateway](apigateway-regional-api-custom-domain-create.md)\.
+For details on setting up a custom domain name, see [Getting certificates ready in AWS Certificate Manager](how-to-custom-domains-prerequisites.md) and [Setting up a regional custom domain name in API Gateway](apigateway-regional-api-custom-domain-create.md)\.